raditya1117/HoneyBadger/fastapi-testing/article.md

     raise HTTPException(status_code=400, detail={"type":"FAILURE", "reason":"Cannot perform division as the second operand is zero.", })
 ```

+### Use JSONResponse in exception handlers
+Avoid raising HTTPException inside exception handlers as it causes nested exception.
+When you are handling errors through a custom exception handler, always use the JSONResponse class to return API responses.
 ### Create Custom Exception Classes for Domain and Business Logic Errors

 You should use custom exception classes for domain errors instead of raising generic exceptions.
 This will help you handle errors, log error-specific messages, and send proper responses to the users.